antkeeper/antkeeper-source/README.md

 # Antkeeper Source

-Antkeeper is an ant colony simulation game currently in development for Windows, Mac OS X, and GNU/Linux.
+Antkeeper is an ant colony simulation game currently in development for Windows, Mac, and Linux.
 This repository contains all of the source code to Antkeeper.

 Head over to [antkeeper.com](https://antkeeper.com/) if you're interested in following the development of the game or purchasing a copy when it's released.
 Antkeeper is an indie game with a single developer, so feel free to reach out to me personally with any questions, comments, or feedback you may have.